Clergy and Senior Staff

 erosner@tbhbe.org

 In recognition of his music programming, Cantor Rosner received numerous Solomon Schechter awards from the United Synagogue of Conservative Judaism.
-He graduated from the Cantor’s Institute at The Jewish Theological Seminary with a Bachelor’s Degree in Sacred Music and a Diploma of Hazzan and he received his undergraduate degree in mathematics from Queens College, CUNY.
+He graduated from the Cantor’s Institute at The Jewish Theological Seminary with a Bachelor’s Degree in Sacred Music, and a Diploma of Hazzan.
+In 2022, he received his Doctorate in Music, honoris causa, from the Seminary.
+He received his undergraduate degree in mathematics from Queens College, CUNY.

 In his spare time, he is an accomplished amateur astronomer, having observed all the 110 Messier objects in space and 304 out of 400 Herschel deep-sky objects.
-For over 30 years, he has been composing chess problems and has had two of his problems published in the 1983-85 FIDE Album, a collection of the best chess problems composed in a three-year period.
-He served as editor of the U.S. Problem Bulletin from 1984-1990, captained the U.S. team twice in the World Chess Composition Tournament, and is an International Judge of the FIDE for Chess Compositions.
+For over 30 years, he has been composing chess problems and has had five of his problems published in the 1983–85 and 2016–2018 FIDE Albums, each album, a collection of the best chess problems composed in a three-year period.
+He served as editor of the U.S. Problem Bulletin from 1984 to 1990, captained the U.S. team twice in the World Chess Composition Tournament, and is an International Judge of the FIDE for Chess Compositions.

 Cantor Rosner invites everyone to add their voice to the sounds of prayer and celebration at TBH-BE.
 He, along with his wife Amy and their children Morey and Elana, looks forward to meeting you.